Russia's attack at Poland's border shattered the image of calm in western Ukraine - KESQ

 On the surface, the western Ukrainian city of Lviv does not look like a city on the edge of a war zone.

-At 50 miles from the Polish border, the city is also at NATO’s doorstep — any attack here has international dimensions.
+At 50 miles from the Polish border, the city is also at NATO’s doorstep — any attack here could have international repercussions.

 “Attacks in western Ukraine are dangerous because it could affect Poland,” said historian Yaroslav Hrytsak, who was sitting at a trendy coffee shop in the historic center of Lviv.
 “This could turn the conflict into an international conflict.”

-Tensions are ramping up here, despite the hundreds of miles that separate it from Russia, culminating in a Russian strike on a military base close to the Polish border on Sunday.
-Russia says it is targeting arm supply shipments.
+Tensions are ramping up here, despite the hundreds of miles that separate the region from Russia, culminating in a Russian strike on a military base close to the Polish border on Sunday.
+Russia says it is targeting arms supply shipments.
+The US denies that the attack disrupted weapon transfers.

 Western Ukraine’s supply lane has become even more important as Russia chokes off sea passages and lays siege to the country’s south.
 To the north is Belarus, which hosts Russian troops and has been one of the launching pads of the invasion.
 To the east is Russia.